ishmayeck/node-ddate/Readme.md

 tbd.

+## Known Issues

+For now it can only handle dates after UNIX epoch.
+Will fix eventually.

 ## License

 Quadruple licensed under the WTFPL, BSD 3-Clause, MIT and zlib licenses.
 Use whichever one you want.
 Or you can use